Croatian literature: Modern Croatian prose

-The new generation of authors in the early 1970s had a fondness for fantasy, and were inspired by contemporary Latin American fiction, Russian symbolism and avant-garde (especially Bulgakov), then Kafka, Schulz, Calvino, and Singer.
-There was renewed interest for writing fiction, especially modern Croatian prose.
-Structural form became important, the act of literary creation was very often the theme, and quotations from Croatia's literary heritage often appeared.
-Towards the end of the 1970s many writers were integrating so-called trivial genres (detective stories, melodrama) into high literature, while others were writing socially critical prose, for example romance thrust into novels, which was popular in the 1970s.
+The new generation of authors in the early 1970s had a fondness for fantasy and was inspired by contemporary Latin American fiction, Russian symbolism and avant-garde (especially Bulgakov), then Kafka, Schulz, Calvino, and Singer.
+There was renewed interest in writing fiction, especially modern Croatian prose.
+Structural form became important; literary creation was often the theme, and quotations from Croatia's literary heritage often appeared.
+Towards the end of the 1970s, many writers were integrating so-called trivial genres (detective stories, melodrama) into high literature, while others were writing socially critical prose, for example, romance thrust into novels, which was popular in the 1970s.

 Nenad Šepić and Albert Goldstein with their fantasy novels, led the generation of writers born after the Second World War.
-Stjepan Čuić in his early work "Staljinova slika i druge priče" (Stalin's Picture and Other Stories, 1971), intertwined fantasy and allegorical narrative dealing with the individual's relationship with a totalitarian political system.
+Stjepan Čuić in his early work Staljinova slika i druge priče (Stalin's Picture and Other Stories, 1971), intertwined fantasy and allegorical narrative dealing with the individual's relationship with a totalitarian political system.

 Pavao Pavličić is a prolific writer, screenwriter, literary historian and theorist.
 He started as a fantasist willing to experiment, then went on to write a series of novels, mainly detective fiction.
-Goran Tribuson, initially wrote an erudite type of fantasy prose, followed by a series of novels and short stories in which he nostalgically evokes the mythology of the sixty-four generation.
+Goran Tribuson initially wrote an erudite type of fantasy prose, followed by a series of novels and short stories in which he nostalgically evokes the mythology of the sixty-four generation.
 He also writes detective fiction and screenplays.

 The writing of Dubravka Ugrešić makes extensive use of quotations from classics as well as from popular literature.
 In the 1990s, her novels and books of political essays received several prestigious awards.
 Veljko Barbieri writes fiction related to the Mediterranean atmosphere, using quotations from classical Greek and Roman literature.
 Pero Kvesić writes so-called "jeans" prose with themes from the life of city youth, shaped into an urban colloquial style.
-Slavenka Drakulić writes novels and essays sparked by a feminist spirit, and which have been published worldwide.
+Slavenka Drakulić writes novels and essays sparked by a feminist spirit and which have been published worldwide.

-In the mid-1980s in the journal "Quorum" a series of new prose writers, poets and critics appeared: Damir Miloš, Ljiljana Domić, Branko Čegec, Krešimir Bagić, Vlaho Bogišić, Hrvoje Pejaković, Edo Budiša, Julijana Matanović, Goran Rem, Delimir Rešicki, Miroslav Mićanović, Miloš Đurđević, Nikola Petković and several young dramatic writers, such as Borislav Vujčić, Miro Gavran, Lada Kaštelan, Ivan Vidić, and Asja Srnec-Todorović.
+In the mid-1980s, in the journal Quorum, a series of new prose writers, poets and critics appeared: Damir Miloš, Ljiljana Domić, Branko Čegec, Krešimir Bagić, Vlaho Bogišić, Hrvoje Pejaković, Edo Budiša, Julijana Matanović, Goran Rem, Delimir Rešicki, Miroslav Mićanović, Miloš Đurđević, Nikola Petković and several young dramatic writers, such as Borislav Vujčić, Miro Gavran, Lada Kaštelan, Ivan Vidić, and Asja Srnec-Todorović.